capaj/socket.io-rpc/readme.md

 Minimalistic remote procedure call(RPC/RMI) library bootstrapped on socket.io and q.
 Has two client libraries-one for general use, other for AngularJS.

 Whole library is heavily depending on promises.
 When calling over network, promise is always returned.
+## ChangeLog
+    0.0.8 -> 0.0.9 Switched from Q to when.js, when updating don't forget to change Q to when.js on your client script references
 ## Usage example
 ###Serverside
 <pre>